Boats.

 What else would you call a boat when you had five cats and three dogs?

-When the boat was first built she was moored in Braunston Marina, but in 2003 we apent the summer moored on a friend's mooring at Worsfold Gates on the River Wey.
+When the boat was first built she was moored in Braunston Marina, but in 2003 soon after she had been repainted by Phil, we apent the summer moored on a friend's mooring at Worsfold Gates on the River Wey.
 Having travelled down the Grand Union to get to the Wey, we travelled up the Thames on our return to Braunston.
 We happened on a little island which was totally uninhabited and found a landing place just big enough to accept Catflap.

 From the front, the dogs are, Pandy, Gina, and Fly.